 Give us an hour of your day for two (or four) weeks.
 We’ll get you writing fit no matter what your writing project is.

-You can start our creative writing Coaching Programmes immediately.
-Over the following weeks, you’ll be propelled into a daily writing discipline, while developing your practice – effortlessly.
+Over the two week period, you’ll be propelled into a daily writing discipline, while developing your practice – effortlessly.
 And the bonus is that you’ll enjoy it.

 We think we’ve found the right balance of theory (not much) and practice (as much as can be fitted into a busy day, about half an hour).
 The key is interaction and feedback.
 Each of your twelve assignments will receive our personal and detailed feedback.